hbctraining/Intro-to-shell-fasrc-flipped/lessons/03_working_with_files.md

 * Examine the contents of files
 * Create a new file using the Vim text editor
-* Learn basic operations using the Vim text editor
+* Execute basic operations using the Vim text editor

 ## Examining Files